cap-js-community/sap-afc-sdk/README.md

 As part of the custom scheduling process service implementation, the following operations can be implemented:

 - `on(processJob)`:
-  - A new Job instance was created and needs to be processed
+  - A new job instance was created and needs to be processed
-  - The Job is due (start date time is reached), and the Job is ready for processing
+  - The job is due (start date time is reached), and the job is ready for processing
-  - Implement your custom logic, how the Job should be processed
+  - Implement your custom logic, how the job should be processed
-  - Job data can be retrieved via `req.job`
+  - Job ID is accessible via `req.data.ID` and job data can be accessed via `req.job`
+  - Test run can be identified via flag `req.data.testRun` (if job definition supports test mode)
   - Call `await next()` to perform default implementation (set status to `running`)
-  - Job update can be performed via `this.processJobUpdate()` providing the new status and Job results
+  - Job update can be performed via `this.processJobUpdate()` providing the new status and job results
     - e.g. `await this.processJobUpdate(req, JobStatus.completed, [{...}])`
+  - `processJobUpdate` will materialize job results (incl. binaries) per default in memory
+  - For larger result sets and binary data, consider inserting direct modification of entity `scheduling.JobResult`
+    - Insert instance for `scheduling.JobResult`
+    - Updating `data` element of instance with binary data stream in CDS QL:
+      ```cds
+      UPDATE.entity("scheduling.JobResult").set({ data: stream }).where({ ID: jobResultID });
+      ```
   - Throwing exceptions will automatically trigger the retry process in Event Queue
-  - Disable mocked Job processing via `cds.requires.sap-afc-sdk.mockProcessing: false` (default).
+  - Disable mocked job processing via `cds.requires.sap-afc-sdk.mockProcessing: false` (default).
 - `on(updateJob)`:
-  - A job status update is requested and the Job results are stored
+  - A job status update is requested and the job results are stored
-  - Implement your custom logic, how the Job status should be updated
+  - Implement your custom logic, how the job status should be updated
   - Job data can be retrieved via `req.job`
   - Job status transition is validated via `async checkStatusTransition(req, statusBefore, statusAfter)`
     - Valid status transitions are defined in `this.statusTransitions`
     - Check function and status transitions can be customized
   - Job results are checked and processed via `async checkJobResults(req, results)`
-    - Valid results are valid according to Job Results signature constraints (see below)
+    - Valid results are valid according to job results signature constraints (see below)
-    - Returns the processed Job Results to be inserted
+    - Returns the processed job results to be inserted
   - Call `await next()` to perform default implementation (update status to requested status)
 - `on(cancelJob)`:
   - A job cancellation is requested
-  - Implement your custom logic, how the Job should be canceled
+  - Implement your custom logic, how the job should be canceled
   - Job data can be retrieved via `req.job`
   - Call `await next()` to perform default implementation (update status to `canceled`)

-The Job Results signature is defined as follows:
+The job results signature is defined as follows:

 ```cds
 type ResultTypeCode   : String enum {